Last Updated: 30/07/2020 at 11:43

 Test and protect

-From Thursday 28th May, NHS Scotland will also bring in a system called 'Test and Protect' which aims to stop the spread of the virus in communities.
+NHS Scotland is using a system called 'Test and Protect' which aims to stop the spread of the virus in communities.

 It will involve testing to confirm positive cases of coronavirus after which specialist tracers will get in touch with those who may have come into close contact with anyone who has tested positive and ask them to self-isolate at home for 14 days.